futureprogrammer360/Python-Data-Science-Snippets/README.md

 ### Imports

-Import snippets start with `i` followed by the package's import alias.
+Import snippets start with `i` followed by the package/module's import alias.

 | Trigger    | Description                               |
 |------------|-------------------------------------------|